 Moreover, victims of domestic violence, dating violence, sexual assault and stalking are crimes that PCC will not tolerate.

-Assistance for victims is available through a consortium of the Pueblo Rape Crisis Center, PCC Dean of Students Office, Pueblo Community College Police Dept., Director of Human Resources/Title IX Coordinator and Chief Student Services Officer.
+Assistance for victims is available through a consortium of the Pueblo Rape Crisis Center, PCC Dean of Students Office, Pueblo Community College Police Dept., Vice President of Human Resources/Title IX Coordinator and Vice President of Student Success.